Lawn Striping Tips: Mowing patterns and equipment

 Posted On: June 21, 2014 by GrasshopperMike

-You don’t have a PhD in horticulture or experience on an MLB grounds crew to do lawn striping right.
+You don’t need a PhD in horticulture or experience on an MLB grounds crew to do lawn striping right.
 With the correct approach and the right equipment, you can stripe any lawn.
 But, before you can give your backyard the “big-league” look, you need to know how lawn striping works.

 How does lawn striping work?